Mebius1916/Mebius1916/README.md

+<img src="https://github-readme-stats.vercel.app/api?username=Mebius1916&anuraghazra"  height="200" />    <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact" height="200" />
 - 👋 Hi, I’m Mebius, a front-end engineer from the 26th cohort, looking for an internship in a large company.
+- 💥 A small goal: Buy the camera of your dreams, go on a pilgrimage to holy sites.
-- 👀 I’m interested in Front-end, Blockchain, Artificial Intelligence
+- 👀 I’m interested in Front-end, Blockchain, Artificial Intelligence.
+- 💭 Gold Medal Winner of the ICPC Western Regional Contest.
-- 💞️ I’m looking to collaborate on open source project
+- 💞️ I’m looking to collaborate on open source project.
 - 📫 How to reach me Email:liaoshihan176@gmail.com
-- 💫 Favorite game player: Aono(951) & TheShy
+- 💫 Favorite game player: Aono(951) & TheShy.
-- 🌟undergraduate: Northern Minzu University
+- 🌟undergraduate: Northern Minzu University.
-- 🌱 Favorite anime author: Makoto Shinkai
+- 🌱 Favorite anime author: Makoto Shinkai.
-- 🚀 Favorite author of novels: 江南
+- 🚀 Favorite author of novels: 江南.
-- 😄 Hobbies: ACG and photography
+- 😄 Hobbies: ACG and photography.
-- ⚡ A former Apex defender
+- ⚡ A former Apex defender.

-<img src="https://github-readme-stats.vercel.app/api?username=Mebius1916&anuraghazra"  height="200" />    <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact" height="200" />

 <!---
 Mebius1916/Mebius1916 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.